Abel1802/AT_Continuum/README.md

-We synthesize speech continuum using adversarial-training(AT).
+We synthesize speech continuum based on adversarial-training(AT) approach.

 ## Dependancy